MetaZoo: Releases

+Original Run (2020–2024)

 In addition to the main set releases, MetaZoo released special sets in collaboration with other intellectual properties and external companies.
 The trading card company Topps also released a special set of collector cards inspired by and depicting art from MetaZoo: Cryptid Nation in October 2021.

 Announced during the 2023 San Diego Comic-Con, MetaZoo released their promotional crossover with Sanrio titled Kuromi's Cryptid Carnival on November 17, 2023.
 It features Hello Kitty and other related characters.

 Hiroquest: Genesis

 Hiroquest: Genesis (stylized as HiROQUEST: Genesis) is a promotional crossover set released together with the concept album of the same name by Steve Aoki on September 16, 2022.
 Although the set takes place in the same MetaZoo universe, the story features different characters, such as Hiro, the protagonist of the story, who is on a journey to find the magical rings mentioned in the Black Pullet, an 18th-century French grimoire.
 The cards of this set feature Hiro and other characters belonging to five factions called Melodias, which correspond to the five musical interludes into which the album is divided.